Tangled: Origins and conception

 In reflection, Keane said of the original plot, "It was a fun, wonderful, witty version and we had a couple of great writers.
 But in my heart of hearts I believed there was something much more sincere and genuine to get out of the story, so we set it aside and went back to the roots of the original fairy tale."
 In November 2005, Unbraided was pushed back to a summer 2009 release in order to give Keane "more time to work on the story."
 In January 2006, the film was then shut down about a week before Catmull and John Lasseter were placed in charge of the studio, and one of their first decisions was to restart the project and ask Keane to keep going with the film.
 It had originally been announced in April 2007 that Annie-nominated animator and story artist Dean Wellins would be co-directing the film alongside Keane.

 On October 9, 2008, it was reported that Keane and Wellins had stepped down as directors due to other commitments, and were replaced by the team of Byron Howard and Nathan Greno, director and storyboard director, respectively, of Disney's 2008 animated feature Bolt.
-Keane stayed on as an executive producer and animation supervisor, while Wellins moved on to developing other short and feature films.
+Keane stayed on as an executive producer and animation supervisor, while Wellins moved on to direct Tick Tock Tale (2010).
 After the film's release, Keane revealed that he had "stepped back" from the role of director because of a heart attack in 2008.